Vernon Elliott: Musical career

-Born into a musical family in 1912, Elliott took up the bassoon at a very early age.
-From then on he had an eventful, busy and very musical life, one which saw him as a founder member of the Philharmonia Orchestra, a regular player at the Royal Opera House, a much-valued member of Benjamin Britten's English Opera Group orchestra, a conductor of the Royal Philharmonic Orchestra, longtime professor at Trinity College of Music, London and occasional writer.
+From then on he had an eventful, busy and very musical life, one which saw him as a founder member of Walter Legge's Philharmonia Orchestra in 1945, a regular player at English National Opera and (from 1949) the Royal Opera House, and a member of Benjamin Britten's English Opera Group orchestra, performing in the first performances of Peter Grimes (1945) and The Turn of the Screw (1954).
+When Legge disbanded the Philharmonia in 1964, Elliott (with his colleague Gwydion Brooke and others), reformed themselves as the New Philharmonia.